Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Next, we clear the ClsArea Class Object instance C from memory.

-You might have noticed by now that the Class Object instance C is created, at the beginning of the outer Do While . . .
-Loop, fill up the Class Object Property Values, Adds it to the Dictionary Object, and the Class Object instance C is Set to Nothing, as the last statement within the Loop.
+You might have noticed by now that the Class Object instance C is created at the beginning of the outer Do While ...
+Loop, fills up the Class Object Property Values, adds it to the Dictionary Object, and the Class Object instance C is Set to Nothing as the last statement within the Loop.
 That means we are creating a New Class Object instance for each Item in the Dictionary Object.

-Why it has to be this way, creating new instances of the Class Object for each Item, is an important point you should know about?
+Why it has to be this way, creating new instances of the Class Object for each Item, is an important point to keep in mind.

-When we execute the statement Set C = Nothing the Class Object instance C is cleared, but the instance’s location reference (pointer) is saved in the Dictionary Object Item.
-The actual ClsArea Class Object remains in that location and we can retrieve it using the Object Pointer saved in Dictionary Object Item.
+When we execute the statement Set C = Nothing, the Class Object instance C is cleared, but the instance’s location reference (pointer) is saved in the Dictionary Object Item.
+The actual ClsArea Class Object remains in that location, and we can retrieve it using the Object Pointer saved in the Dictionary Object Item.

-When a new Class Object Instance is created, it is created in a new location in memory and its reference is added to the Dictionary Object.
+When a new Class Object Instance is created, it is done in a new location in memory, and its reference is added to the Dictionary Object.

-Enter some Description to a few bedrooms, Length, and Width Values to test the Code.
-Enter the letter Q to complete the Data entry, when you are ready to take a dump of the data in the Debug Window.
+Enter some Description for a few bedrooms, Length, and Width Values to test the Code.
+Enter the letter Q to complete the Data entry when you are ready to take a dump of the data in the Debug Window.

 A sample Listing is given below: